elderberry

 Instructions

-• In a medium saucepan over low-medium heat, add fresh water, elderberries, ginger, cinnamon stick, and cloves.
-Bring to a boil, cover and lower the heat to a simmer.
+• In a medium saucepan over low-medium heat, add the elderberries, ginger, cinnamon stick, and cloves.
+Add the water and lightly stir everything to combine.
+Over medium heat bring to a full boil.
+Keeping the pot uncovered, lower to a simmer with gentle bubbles.
 Simmer for 1 hour.
+The liquid will reduce by half.

 • Remove the pot from the heat and strain the liquid through a fine sieve and into a heat-proof bowl or a large measuring cup with a spout, pushing down on the elderberries to help extract extra liquid.
 Discard the solids.
-Allow the elderberry liquid to cool completely as heat will compromise the honey.
+Allow the elderberry liquid to cool completely before adding honey.

-• Add the honey to the cooled liquid and mix well.
+• Add the honey to the cooled liquid and mix until well combined.
 Store in the refrigerator in a glass jar or bottle with a tight lid for up to 12 weeks.

 Notes